dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

 SameSite is an [IETF](https://ietf.org/about/) draft standard designed to provide some protection against cross-site request forgery (CSRF) attacks.
-Originally drafted in [2016](https://tools.ietf.org/html/draft-west-first-party-cookies-07), the draft standard was recently updated in [2019](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00).
+Originally drafted in [2016](https://tools.ietf.org/html/draft-west-first-party-cookies-07), the draft standard was updated in [2019](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00).
 The updated standard is not fully compatible with the previous standard, with the following being the most noticeable differences:

 * Cookies without SameSite header are treated as `SameSite=Lax` by default.
 * `SameSite=None` must be used to allow cross-site cookie use.